 - Hiking Pack – let them help carry some equipment, especially if you are hiking they can carry their own water and food.

 - Collapsible Bowls – you don’t need to bring their favorite monogrammed hand-carved stone bowl on your journey, get some cheap collapsible ones to save some space.

 - Pet First Aid – pets have different medical needs than humans do, buy a good first aid kit for all of the bumps and bruises along the way!

 - Hands Free Leash – keep your hands free as you hike or run.
-You will definitely be thankful on long journeys.
+You will definitely be thankful for long journeys.

-Make sure that your pet is safe for travelling.
+Make sure that your pet is safe for traveling.
 This is especially important if your pet has a preexisting condition you’re aware of and needs medication for comfort on the road.